nioupola/hugo-initio/README.md

 ## Thanks

 Thanks to [Steve Francia](https://github.com/spf13) for creating Hugo and the awesome community around the project.
-And also thanks to [Sergey Pozhilov](http://www.gettemplate.com/) for creating this awesome theme.
+And also thanks to [Sergey Pozhilov](http://www.gettemplate.com/) for creating this awesome theme and [Miguel Simoni](https://miguelsimoni.xyz/) to make the initial port to Hugo.